 Personal data of others provided by you:

-In certain situations, such as in the context of providing emergency contact details or personal references towards your application, you may provide to us the personal data of others (for example, your friends, colleagues, family members, etc.).
+In certain situations, such as in the context of providing emergency contact details or personal references towards your application or as a referral, you may provide to us the personal data of others (for example, your friends, colleagues, family members, etc.).
 In such a situation, it becomes your responsibility to inform the individual concerned about the processing of their personal data for the relevant purposes and to confirm to us that you have been authorized to submit such details with us for processing for our legitimate interests.

 Personal data collected via tracking technologies: